Below you will find some frequently asked questions regarding summer internship funding.

 Receipt of Payment

-Payments are currently made in two allocations, one in June and one in early August.
+Payments are currently made in two allocations, one in June and one in July.
 Our funding sources cross over the University’s fiscal year which begins July 1.